 Hypoglycaemia, or low blood sugar, occurs when blood sugar level falls too low to meet the body demands.

 It is the most common complication of diabetes treatment.
 If diabetic patients take an overdose of insulin or other diabetes medications, hypoglycaemia will occur.
 When your blood sugar is below 4 mmol/L or you have symptoms of hypoglycaemia (palpitations, anxiety, sweating, shakiness, irritability, and fatigue), you must follow a protocol of hypoglycaemia including drinking 15g of glucose immediately (1/2 cup of normal fruit juice or normal soda), wait for 15 minutes and remeasure the blood glucose level.
-If still below 4 mmol/L, drink another 15g of glucose and call your doctor immediately.
+If it is still below 4 mmol/L, drink another 15g of glucose and call your doctor immediately.
 If you are unable to drink the 15g of glucose, inject glucagon if available and call the ambulance.

-Diabetes is often referred to as a “silent killer”, since many people with diabetes do not notice any major problems until later stages of disease.
+Diabetes is often referred to as a “silent killer” since many people with diabetes do not notice any major problems until later stages of the disease.
 Diabetes continues to damage organs because it can go unnoticed for several years.
 One of the most common diabetes complications is heart disease.